cogent3/cogent3/doc/examples/neutral_test.rst

     >>> at = lf.getAnnotatedTree()

-Get a dictionary of the statistics that I could use for post-processing.
+Getting the maximum likelihood estimates for post-processing out can be done in numerous ways.
+Here I use the ``getStatisticsAsDict`` method.

 .. doctest::